 The most straightforward example of trompe l'œil (French; fool the eye) in Vermeer's oeuvre is this green satin curtain.
 Observed carefully, the curtain does not belong to the implied space of the three-dimensional room.
-It hovers slightly over the painted surface hung from a curtain rod which runs across the upper border of the composition.
-In real Dutch households, this kind of curtain was frequently employed to protect precious paintings from dust or for covering nudes.
-Represented in painting, it was also a favorite illusionist trick among Dutch genre painters of the Delft School.
+It hovers slightly over the painted surface hung from a curtain rod that runs just below the upper border of the composition.
+In real Dutch households, this kind of curtain was employed to protect precious paintings from dust or for covering nudes.
+The trompe l'œil curtain was also a favorite illusionist trick among painters of the Delft School.

 Surprisingly, the trompe l'œil curtain was not a part of Vermeer's original design and was added most likely for compositional motives.
-It now covers a "roemer" (seel left) a kind of characteristic drinking glass, which set upright on the far right-hand side of the table.
-Although the trompe l'œil device may appear somewhat naive today, Vermeer's contemporaries would have been less quick to realize the artifice.
+It hides a so-called roemer, or drinking glass, that stands upright on the far right-hand side of the table.
+Although trompe l'œil devices may appear somewhat naive today, Vermeer's contemporaries would have been less quick to realize the artifice.

 The Cupid would have made it clear that the content of the young woman's letter was of an amorous nature.
 The vanishing point of the painting's perspective would have been in the center of the lower part of the painting of Cupid making it a crucial pictorial element in the painting.

-From what we can tell from the version of the Cupid in the Lady Standing at the Virginal, the excluded picture-within-a-picture was most likely a work of Cesar van Everdingen, a painter who today is virtually unknown to the general public.
+From what we can tell from the version of the Cupid in A Lady Standing at a Virginal, Cupid was most likely a work of Cesar van Everdingen, a painter who today is virtually unknown to the general public.
 In common with so many forgotten or underestimated artists, Van Everdingen occupied an important place in the art of his own time.
 The century-long refusal of critics and connoisseurs to look at his type of art shows signs of coming to an end.